Australian workplaces are inflexible to their own detriment

 In fact Australian employers are the least open to flexible working arrangements of anyone in the Asia Pacific region, with 79% of local workers saying they are unable to work remotely in their current position.
 This compares to 59% of Chinese workers, 62% of Indian, 64% of Malaysian and 65% of workers in Hong Kong and New Zealand.

-While the Federal Government continues to encourage local businesses to improve their flexible working options with initiatives such as National Telework Week, the report by Randstad shows 40% of employees still rate their current employer’s efforts in creating and adopting flexible work options as average or poor.
+While the Federal Government continues to encourage local businesses to improve their flexible working options with initiatives such as National Telework Week, the report shows 40% of employees still rate their current employer’s efforts in creating and adopting flexible work options as average or poor.

 The findings also show Australians are craving a more flexible approach to work, with most stating their ideal working arrangement would involve spending 70% of their hours in the office, and 30% working remotely.